ME3-HECM/final-project-bhum-narkchaiya/README.md

 # Structure of Program
 1. initiliasation functions
 2. calibration
-	1. for stopping distance
+	1. for color interpretation
-	2. for color detection
+	2. for detection of the card in front
 3. mode selector
 4. maze navigation
 	1. read color